 It’s long been known that retention is cheaper than recruiting, but that’s an oversimplification.
 There are times and situations when hiring to fill a skill gap as identified through a workforce-strategy development plan is the best and only option.
 The rise of the gig economy has even made hiring a more economical option than it was in the past, especially for short-term needs.
 But when it comes to long-term business goals and developing the skills to achieve them, think in terms of succession planning through employee and leadership development.
-Particularly in a tight labor market and talent pool, most employees will want the opportunity to develop their own skills as well as help the company navigate turbulent times.
+Particularly in a tight labour market and talent pool, most employees will want the opportunity to develop their own skills as well as help the company navigate turbulent times.

 HR leaders should, in building out a workforce strategy, advocate for existing employees as the key drivers – and stakeholders – when it comes to executing on that strategy.
 Don’t discount, too, the ability of retaining and retraining existing employees to help sustain company culture, an especially difficult task in our age of remote working.

 5. Create a culture of learning, and let employees drive it: upskilling and reskilling.